khalilullahalfaath/khalilullahalfaath.github.io/content/posts/khalil-lab-report-2-implementing-a-search-feature-using-google-search-on-a-hugo-website/index.md

 I think it would be easier if I separate the search page from the page I am currently on, so I have to develop a button to move to the search page.
 This button, I chose to implement it on my footer, so it does not overpopulate my navbar.

-### 3. Build the Site
+### 4. Build the Site

-Build your Hugo site so that the HTML files are generated:
+Then I built my Hugo site so that the HTML files are generated:

 \`\`\`bash
 hugo